cloudfoundry-attic/cf-abacus/README.md

 Abacus provides a REST API allowing Cloud service providers to submit usage data, and a REST API allowing usage dashboards, and billing systems to retrieve usage reports.

-Abacus is implemented in Node.js and the different micro-services can run as CF apps
+Abacus is implemented in Node.js and the different micro-services can run as CF apps.

 The Abacus REST API is described in [doc/api.md](doc/api.md).